170.5 County Assistance Office Responsibility for Acting on Changes

 Changes reported for other programs, including LIHEAP, SNAP and MA are applied to the cash budget.

-Example 4: Ms. Wallace is working and receives TANF for herself and four children.
+Example 4: Wanda W. is working and receives TANF for herself and four children.
 In August, her gross monthly earned income of $455 is used to determine her monthly benefit.
-Ms. Wallace’s semiannual period is from August to January.
-Ms. Wallace is required to report if her gross monthly earned income is more than $555 within any month of the semiannual period.
-Ms. Wallace’s average gross monthly earned income increased by $98 in October.
-Ms. Wallace did not report and is not required to report this change.
-If Ms. Wallace had reported the increase, a benefit adjustment would be required.
-The IMCW should remind the client of her reporting requirements.
+Wanda's semiannual period is from August to January.
+Wanda is required to report an earned income increase of $100 or more.
+Wanda's average gross monthly earned income increased by $98 in October.
+Wanda did not report and is not required to report this change.
+If Wanda had reported the increase, a benefit adjustment would be required.

 Example 5: A Cash Assistance SAR household of four with known earned income reports that gross monthly earned income has increased by $90 and one child is no longer in the home.
 The income is adjusted and the child is removed from the Cash Assistance case.
 The IMCW should remind the client of reporting requirements.

 NOTE: An overpayment occurs for Cash Assistance if the recipient does not report that the child has left the home and is living elsewhere.
-There is no overpayment if the client does not report the $90 increase in earned income.
+There is no overpayment if the individual does not report the $90 increase in earned income.

-Example 6: Ms. Jones receives TANF for herself and her two children.
+Example 6: Kelly J. receives TANF for herself and her two children.
 She calls the CAO to report a new address.
 The CAO asks about her living arrangements and learns that she is moving in with her boyfriend.
 The court has established that he is the father of the younger child.
 The younger child's TANF eligibility was based on absence of a parent.
 Absence no longer exists.
 The CAO must complete a partial renewal to determine if the younger child meets any other TANF deprivation condition and take action.

-Example 7: Ms. Marks, who is pregnant, receives TANF for herself and one child.
+Example 7: Miranda M., who is pregnant, receives TANF for herself and one child.
 After the baby’s birth, the hospital completes a Newborn Eligibility Form (MA 112) and sends the form to the CAO within 10 days of the birth.
 The CAO processes the MA 112.
 Since the newborn qualifies as a TANF child, the CAO sets a control for 30 days.
 The newborn must be added to the existing TANF budget group as a mandatory budget group member.

 The CAO will conduct a case review promptly, but no later than 10 calendar days after any of the following occurs: